EXYZED/AerodynamicalCollective/_posts/2019-06-01-formula-one-in-schools-aerodynamical-principles.md

 > Credits to Adrian Newey's How to Build A Car for this section

 An airplane will lift because the contours of its wing cause air to flow at different speeds across the top and bottom side of the airfoil.
-You may have heard of this before as **Bernoulli's Principle** or the **Equal Transit Theory.**
+You may have heard of this before as **Bernoulli's Principle** or the **Equal Transit Theory**.

 The pressure difference across the surface of the wing creates a distortion of the flowing field as it passes through the freestream air, this is known as circulation.
 In the case of racing cars, **this air is projected upwards to create downforce.** However, air on the high-pressure contour of the wing will often leak around the edge or tips of the wing and reduce the net difference between both areas, this tip leakage when combined with the forward movement of the vehicle will create a spiral-like structure known as the tip vortex.
 This tip leakage will reduce the aerodynamical efficiency of the wing.